 Stephanie Provato, Director of Events

-Stephanie Provato obtained her J.D. from the University of Windsor in 2015, and graduated from the University of Toronto in 2011 with an Honours B.A. in Criminology.
+Stephanie Provato obtained her J.D. from the University of Windsor in 2015, and had previously graduated from the University of Toronto in 2011 with an Honours B.A. in Criminology.
 She studied abroad at both the University of Oxford in England and the University of Lucerne in Switzerland.
-Stephanie was called to the Ontario Bar in 2016, and currently practices entertainment law at Buchli Goldstein LLP.
+Stephanie was called to the Ontario Bar in 2016, and is an entertainment lawyer in Toronto.
+She is currently the Director of Business and Legal Affairs in the television group at Entertainment One.
 Prior, Stephanie worked at two national law firms and was in-house at the Toronto International Film Festival.
 During law school, Stephanie was an Editor with the Windsor Review of Legal and Social Issues, and was actively involved with Pro Bono Students Canada.
 Stephanie has multiple published works, and currently runs her own website, reporting on intellectual property and entertainment law developments and hot topics.
 Outside of her practice, Stephanie is an advisor for the Lighten CASL initiative, and was invited to speak at and work with the House of Commons to offer recommendations and contribute to the statutory review and re-drafting of Canada’s Anti-Spam Legislation (CASL).